P7-33/WWW.BW-BLOCKCHAIN.EXCHANGE.io/CONTRIBUTING.md

   - paste the **full verbose output** of the failing method without your keys
   - the verbose output should include the request and response from the exchange (not just an error callstack)
   - write your language **and version**
-  - write ccxt library version
+  - write bw library version
   - which exchange it is
   - which method you're trying to call

 ### Reporting Vulnerabilities And Critical Issues

-If you found a security issue or a critical vulnerability and reporting it in public would impose risk – please feel free to send us a message to <a href="mailto:info@ccxt.trade">info@ccxt.trade</a>.
+If you found a security issue or a critical vulnerability and reporting it in public would impose risk – please feel free to send us a message to <a href="mailto:info@bw.trade">info@bw.trade</a>.

 ## How To Contribute Code